2050plus/2050plus/doc/veka_overview.rst

 ##########################################

-This chapter aims to give a broad overview of the use of PyPSA in the context of the *Energie Studie 2050+* for the *Flemish Energy and Climate Agency* (VEKA, Belgium).
+This chapter aims to give a broad overview of the use of PyPSA-Eur in the context of the *Energie Studie 2050+* for the *Flemish Energy and Climate Agency* (VEKA, Belgium).

 High level description
 ===========================